newsbubbles/serper-batch-scrape-mcp/README.md

 # Serper Scraper Batch MCP Server

-This project enhances the serper-scraper MCP server with a batch scraping capability, allowing for simultaneous scraping of multiple URLs.
+This project enhances the serper-scraper MCP server with a batch scraping capability and optimized content extraction, allowing for simultaneous scraping of multiple URLs while focusing on user-visible content and important links.

 ## Features

 - **Google Search**: Perform Google searches via the Serper API
-- **Single URL Scraping**: Scrape content from a single URL
+- **Optimized Single URL Scraping**: Scrape content from a single URL with focus on visible content and links
-- **Batch URL Scraping**: Scrape content from multiple URLs in parallel
+- **Optimized Batch URL Scraping**: Scrape content from multiple URLs in parallel with content optimization

+## Content Optimization

+The scraper focuses on extracting only what's relevant to users:

+- **User-Visible Content Only**: Filters out scripts, hidden elements, and invisible content
+- **Link Extraction**: Identifies and extracts important links with their text
+- **Content Structure Preservation**: Organizes content by headings, paragraphs, and lists
+- **Duplicate Removal**: Eliminates redundant content
+- **Metadata Extraction**: Gets meta description and other important meta tags

 ## Project Structure